grilam14/senty/ProjectWebsite/README.txt

    To use flask, you have to download it on the terminal with the following commands(linux):
 	sudo pip install flask
 	sudo pip install flask-mysql

-   The python file that contains the integration code is named web.py, in it, you'll need to type in your password on line 9, where the password variable is assigned.
-MAKE SURE YOU DO NOT PUSH THE FILE BACK UP TO GITHUB WITH YOUR PASSWORD STILL TYPED IN, if you do, you're gonna have a baaad time and probably get your password stolen.

 5) Install all necessary dependencies
    In terminal: